Baycrest offers programs and support for Holocaust survivors and their families.

-The Holocaust Resource Program offers consultation, counselling, and educational services for clients, families and survivors at Baycrest and also in other long-term care facilities.
+The Holocaust Resource Program offers consultation, counselling, and educational services for clients, families and survivors in the community, at Baycrest and in other long-term care facilities.
 Staff with specialized expertise run ongoing support groups for child survivors and children of survivors.
-For information about our programs and support groups for Holocaust survivors and their children, please click here.

 Helpful publications for caregivers of Holocaust survivors